zjorz/Public-AD-Scripts/Check-AD-Replication-Latency-Convergence.md

 ## AUTHOR

-* Written By....................: Jorge de Almeida Pinto [MVP Security / Lead Identity/Security Architect]
+* Written By: Jorge de Almeida Pinto [MVP Security / Lead Identity/Security Architect]
-* Re-Written By.................: N.A.
+* Re-Written By: N.A.
-* Company.......................: IAMTEC >> Identity | Security | Recovery [https://www.iamtec.eu/]
+* Company: IAMTEC &gt;&gt; Identity | Security | Recovery [https://www.iamtec.eu/]
-* Blog..........................: Jorge's Quest For Knowledge [http://jorgequestforknowledge.wordpress.com/]
+* Blog: Jorge's Quest For Knowledge [http://jorgequestforknowledge.wordpress.com/]
-* For Feedback/Questions........: <scripts.gallery@iamtec.eu>
+* For Feedback/Questions: scripts DOT gallery AT iamtec.eu
-   --> Please Describe Your Scenario As Best As Possible With As Much Detail As Possible.
+  * Please Describe Your Scenario As Best As Possible With As Much Detail As Possible.
-   --> If Applicable Describe What Does and/Or Does Not Work.
+  * If Applicable Describe What Does and/Or Does Not Work.
-   --> If Applicable Describe What Should Be/Work Different And Explain Why/How.
+  * If Applicable Describe What Should Be/Work Different And Explain Why/How.
-   --> Please Add Screendumps.
+  * Please Add Screendumps.

 ## ORIGINAL SOURCE(S)